Billi7676/abs_mn_install/Readme.md

 The source of this script and documentation is ABS wiki on github found here: https://github.com/absolute-community/absolute/wiki

+First three parts of this how-to will cover installation of new ABS masternode.

-In part 4 of this how-to will cover the automatic update of old masternodes.
+In part four and five we will cover the automatic and manual update of old masternodes.

 ## What you need